Dotty left me with a feeling of enormous Joy.

 - Test Your Memory for Alzheimer's (5 Best Self Assessment Tests)

 - The Best Way to Find Solutions to the Problems that Alzheimer's Caregivers Face Each Day

 - Learning How to Communicate with Someone Living with Alzheimer's

 - Does the Combination of Aricept and Namenda Help Slow the Rate of Decline in Alzheimer's Patients

-Alzheimer's Reading Room and an Alzheimer's caregiver.
-The blog contains more than 3,511 articles with more than 297,100 links on the Internet.
+Bob DeMarco is the Founder of the Alzheimer's Reading Room and an Alzheimer's caregiver.
+The blog contains more than 5,000 articles with more than 409,100 links on the Internet.
 Bob lives in Delray Beach, FL.

 Original content Bob DeMarco, the Alzheimer's Reading Room